Home » South America » Falkland Islands Google Maps & Wiki

 The right to vote in Falkland Islands can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; see United Kingdom.

-In case if you plan to visit Falkland Islands for shopping, or for business porpuses, it is good to know that the national holidays in Falkland Islands are: Liberation Day, 14 June (1982).
+In case if you plan to visit Falkland Islands for shopping, or for business porpuses, it is good to know that the national holiday(s) in Falkland Islands are: Liberation Day, 14 June (1982).

-Living with the given conditions, affected by all the civilization and natural harms in Falkland Islands, the population has to face with a death rate of 4.9 deaths / 1,000 population (2012 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in Falkland Islands, the population has to face a death rate of 4.9 deaths / 1,000 population (2012 estimate).

 Top of page